This page uses javascript to help render elements, if you have problems please enable javascript.

 Founder of Project Rebound

-In 1952, Dr. John Irwin (1929-2010) robbed a gas station and served a five-year prison term for armed robbery in Soledad Prison.
-During his time in prison he earned 24 college credits through a university extension program.
-After his release from prison, Dr. Irwin earned a B.A. from UCLA, a Ph.D. from UC Berkeley, and then served as a Professor of Sociology and Criminology at San Francisco State University for 27 years, during which he became known internationally as an expert on the U.S. prison system.
+In 1952, Dr. John Irwin (1929–2010) robbed a gas station and served a five-year prison term in Soledad Prison.
+During his incarceration he earned 24 college credits through a university extension program.
+After release, he earned a B.A. from UCLA, a Ph.D. from UC Berkeley, and served as Professor of Sociology and Criminology at San Francisco State University for 27 years, becoming known internationally as an expert on the U.S. prison system.

-In 1967, Dr. Irwin created Project Rebound as a way to matriculate people into San Francisco State University directly from the criminal justice system.
-Since the program’s inception, hundreds of formerly incarcerated people have obtained bachelor’s degrees and beyond.
+In 1967, Dr. Irwin founded Project Rebound to matriculate individuals into San Francisco State University directly from the criminal justice system.
+Since inception, hundreds of formerly incarcerated students have earned bachelor’s degrees and beyond.